If you're self isolating due to suspected or confirmed Coronavirus, please take the following steps:

 You will need to complete a Duty of Care form if you require regular collection.
 If the person in question has deceased, we advise you call and arrange a collection.
 Any unused medication should be given back to the point of issue who will be able to deal with it in the appropriate way.

-If you think your waste is infectious your healthcare provider will need to contact us to confirm this before a separate collections can be arranged.
+If you think your waste is infectious your healthcare provider will need to contact us to confirm this before a separate collection can be arranged.

 If you're a business, such as a doctors, dentist or vets please read our Trade Waste page for guidance on trade clinical waste.